mignaway/EpubReader/readme.md

 Epub Reader is a open-source project made with ElectronJS.
 It's an application for reading ebook files (epub, mobi, pdf), there are already a thousand of ebook reader but their UI/UX it's really bad.
 I started this project for letting people read books in a nice way with a well-made application.

-> [!note]
-> Exciting news!
-We’re working on a new version of the ebook reader, probably the best one that has ever existed.
-Stick around for updates, and in the meantime, enjoy what’s here <3

 If you'd like to support the projects, [click here](https://buymeacoffee.com/mignaway)